This article provides an in-depth fundamental analysis of Fiem Industries Ltd, a leading player in the automotive lighting industry.

 - low equity = Equity cap is INR 12 crores.

-I think it should be a part of yours and my stock portfolio.
-Price-wise, it has touched a high of INR 945 and is available at INR 582 today with yearly low of INR 452.
+I think it should be a part of your and my stock portfolio.
+Price-wise, it has touched a high of INR 945 and is available at INR 582 today with a yearly low of INR 452.

 - Last 5 years: sales growth> 25%, profit growth> 40%